Are You Silencing Patient Voices While Calling It Patient Engagement?

 The Borg Problem

 Though I'm more of an old-school Trekkie, I did catch Star Trek: The Next Generation a few times in university.
-In it the Borg are an alien species collective where everyone thinks with one central brain.
+In it, the Borg are an alien species collective where everyone thinks with one central brain.
 Their mantra?
 "We are Borg.
 You will be assimilated.
 Your biological and technological distinctiveness will be added to our own.
-Your culture will adapt to service us.
-Resistance is futile".
+Your culture will adapt to serve us.
+Resistance is futile."

 That's what I've felt when I've been part of certain (and not all) engagements where I've witnessed well-meaning health leaders do exactly this with patient and caregiver partners.